1.3.3. How to write Docs¶

 If you want to add a custom page to a automatically documented python package, e.g. add instructions how to setup the control module.

-file will automatically recognize the new file then and will include it when you execute make html
+Instead you can insert an _ before the .rst file ending, e.g. setup_.rst.
+The modules.rst file will automatically recognize the new file then and will include it when you execute make html or ./generate.sh the next time.

 1.3.3.4.
 How to update the Docs?¶